 Should I get an endorsement?

 Ideally, yes, and both a digital and a physical one.
 If your employer has a significant online presence or better yet, a LinkedIn profile, get a direct endorsement.
-Additionally, once you go for an interview, have your past employer(s) sent a letter of recommendation or be on standby for a phone call.
+Additionally, once you go for an interview, have your past employer(s) send a letter of recommendation or be on standby for a phone call.

 4. Announce you are looking for a job on LinkedIn playfully

 Don’t use simple or cliché sentences that make you look desperate.
 Also, recruiters agree you should never mention “seeking a job“ or “seeking new opportunities“ and even avoid those profiles.
 Keep it casual as if getting a job was welcome, but not necessary, even if the reality is different.
-This little tip to find a job on LinkedIn can even help you demand more.
-Consequently, you can get a bigger salary since you’re the one pursued.

 5. Follow companies you’re interested in

-Not only can this increase your chances of getting a job on LinkedIn, but also crystalize what you want out of a job: position, niche, salary, workforce size, etc. Make a list of companies you want to work for, follow them via LinkedIn, and enable notifications.
+Not only can this increase your chances of getting a job on LinkedIn, but also crystallizes what you want out of a job: position, niche, salary, workforce size, etc. Make a list of companies you want to work for, follow them via LinkedIn, and enable notifications.
 You’ll be among the first to know about announcements and positions when they become available.

 6. Build connections

 This is a pivotal part of how finding a job on LinkedIn works.
 Even LinkedIn tells you to connect with at least 30 people before you begin a LinkedIn job search.
 Simultaneously, this is one of the biggest strengths when compared to top LinkedIn alternatives.
-In a 2016 Jobvite Recruiter Nation Survey, they discovered that 87% of recruiters utilize LinkedIn to seek new candidates.
-With that said, here are 4 types of people you should connect with:

 1. Current and prior employees